-On the basis of this Initial Study:

-- I find that the Proposed Project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. - ✗ I find that although the Proposed Project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the applicant.
-A MITIGATED NEGATIVE DECLARATION will be prepared. - I find that the Proposed Project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
+On the basis of this Initial Study: I find that the Proposed Project COULD NOT have a significant effect on the environment, an NEGATIVE DECLARATION will be prepared. nd a I find that although the Proposed Project could have a significant effect on the environment, the will not be a significant effect in this case because revisions in the project have been made be agreed to by the applicant.
+A MITIGATED NEGATIVE DECLARATION will be prepared.
+I find that the Proposed Project MAY have a significant effect on the environment, and ENVIRONMENTAL IMPACT REPORT is required.
+1 an I find that the proposed project MAY have a "potentially significant impact" or "potential significant unless mitigated" on the environment, but at least one effect 1) has been adequated analyzed in an earlier document pursuant to applicable legal standards, and 2) has been address by mitigation measures based on the earlier analysis as described on attached sheets.
+ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects remain to be addressed. ately ssed An I find that although the proposed project could have a significant effect on the environment, becauli potentially significant effects (a) have been analyzed adequately in an earlier EIR pursuar applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR, including revisions or mitigation measures that are imposed upon the proposed project, nothing further required. nt to ding 4/20/2020 Signature Date Sean Brewer, Assistant City Manager Printed Name City of Coalinga For